bsantosh909/Team-Hack-Resources/README.md

-# Team-Hack-Resources
+# Team Hack Resources
-Just a repo to keep track of different elements for the hack me and my team is making.
+*Just a repo to keep track of different elements for the hack me and my team is making.*

-NOTE: FOR ANY SUGGESTION YOU HAVE YOU CAN TRY THE ISSUE TAB,
-      AND FOR ANY THING YOU HAVE GOT TO HELP US OUT YOU CAN SIMPLY DO THE PULL REQUEST AND THEN WE WILL LOOK INTO IT.
+**Note : For any Issues with this repository please use issues tab & for queries relating to changing content of this repository then please use the Pull Requests tab.**